gaabora/karabiner-configs/README.md

 -   Type safety.
 The key codes etc. are typed
 -   Although this is not 100% complete.
 PRs welcome!

-Why Deno?
+Why Bun?
 It's the simplest way to run TypeScript code on macOS.
 No need to fiddle with npm and TypeScript configs.

-Build with VSCode tasks
+Build with VSCode tasks (cmd+shift+B)
 !
 IT WILL OVERWRITE your default config under `~/.config/karabiner/karabiner.json`.